dasch-swiss/dsp-api/docs/03-apis/api-admin/lists.md

 - `PUT: /admin/lists/<listItemIri>/name` : update the name of the node (root or child).
 - `PUT: /admin/lists/<listItemIri>/labels` : update labels of the node (root or child).
 - `PUT: /admin/lists/<listItemIri>/comments` : update comments of the node (root or child).

-- NOT IMPLEMENTED: `DELETE: /admin/lists/nodes/<nodeIri>` : delete list node including children if not used
+- `DELETE: /admin/lists/<listItemIri>` : delete a list (i.e. root node) or a child node and all its children, if not used
-- NOT IMPLEMENTED: `DELETE: /admin/lists/<listIri>` : delete list including children if not used

-## List Operations
+## List Item Operations

 ### Get lists